• Products

 You mentally run through your checklist: wallet, check; underwear, check; toothpaste, check.
 Despite ticking off each item, you’re still plagued by the worry that something vital slipped your mind.

-First, The Importance Of Emotional Connection
+First, the Importance of Emotional Connection

 Many financial professionals tend to keep client conversations focused on finances.